laheavey/cb-trademarks/README.md

 This app will utilize the United States Patent and Trademark Office's APIs to monitor new trademarks submitted by various cosmetics companies.
 It will return a list of trademarks, which will be filterable by filing date; status; status date; word mark; mark drawing; and classification.

-**Why**: Consumers are typically forced to sign up for email lists or follow controversy-prone influencers to learn about new releases and rumored products.
-By pulling trademark information directly from the source filings, I'll be able to flag potential future releases from brands I care about while minimizing unwanted interactions.
+> Consumers are typically forced to sign up for spammy email lists or follow controversy-prone influencers if they want to keep up with new product news.
+By pulling trademark information directly from the source filings, I'll be able to flag potential new products from brands I care about while minimizing unwanted interactions.

 ### Table of Contents